 Debt consolidation loan

 When you get a debt consolidation loan, the lender usually deposits the loan amount (minus fees) into your bank account.
 You can then use the funds to pay off your creditors.
-Some lenders, on the other hand, might pay the creditors directly.
-Once you settle your credit card accounts, you'll only have to pay the debt consolidation loan, which will have a set monthly payment and fixed interest rates.
+Some lenders, on the other hand, might send the payments directly to your creditors.
+Once your accounts are settled, you'll only have to pay the debt consolidation loan, which will have a fixed monthly payment and interest rates.

 Note that multiple lenders advertise debt consolidation loans as a different financial product than personal loans.
 However, both loans are essentially the same, offering fixed interest rates and a set monthly payment.
 That being said, it’s a good idea to compare rates for both debt consolidation and traditional personal loans, as one might be lower than the other.